White House will appeal ruling against returning asylum seekers to Mexico

-WASHINGTON (Reuters) - The White House said on Tuesday it would appeal a court ruling made one day earlier that halted an administration policy that required some asylum seekers to return to Mexico and wait there for their cases to proceed.
+WASHINGTON (Reuters) - The White House said on Tuesday it would appeal a court ruling that halted a Trump administration policy requiring some asylum seekers to return to Mexico and wait for their legal cases to proceed.

+U.S. District Judge Richard Seeborg in San Francisco said on Monday that the administration’s policy of sending some Central American asylum seekers to Mexico while their claims work through a backlogged immigration court system was not authorized by U.S. law and lacked safeguards to protect refugees from threats to their lives or freedom.

 “This action gravely undermines the president’s ability to address the crisis at the border with the tools Congress has authorized and disrupts the conduct of our foreign affairs,” the White House said in a statement.